Irish paper money

 An Irish 10 shilling note was issued as part of the Legal Tender Note issue, the first known use of the denomination in Ireland apart from the April 1919 irregular issue of Limerick Soviet notes printed during a general strike in the city.
 The denomination became one of the most commonly used, along with the One Pound note.

-The Currency Commission was wound up in 1942 and replaced by the Central Bank of Ireland.
+The Currency Commission Ireland was wound up in 1942 and replaced by the Central Bank of Ireland in 1943.

 Irish Legal Tender banknotes were first issued by the Currency Commission in 1928, and then by the Central Bank of Ireland from 1943.